jonnyleealas/401-Reads/starmethod/questions.md

 28. What would you like to accomplish with in the first 6 months?
 3 months will be protocol of office procedures.
 3 months after will be deep diving into the actual work flow and networking.

+29. What is your leadership approach?
+I'll watch the team and see which personalities are better suited for each role.
+If there is a role that I fit then Ill will pursue that role.
+I am always looking for what the team needs and how I can help fit those needs.